sealingtech/EDCOP/docs/installation_guide.rst

 #.
 Enter in the last octet of the starting IP (For example, if your IP address was 10.50.50.10 and you enter in 100 here then your starting IP will be 10.50.50.100)
 #.
 Enter in the last octet of the ending IP
 #.
 Enter Y to accept defaults for network_configuration
 #.
 You will be presented with the disks available on your system.
-There will be a number by each of these, Enter in the number of the disk corresponding to the disk you would like to install the OS on
+There will be a number by each of these, Enter in the number of the disk corresponding to the disk you would like to install the OS on as well as assign storage.
+These drives can be the same for each option or they can be different.
 #.
 Enter in the number you would like to install the rest of the data to

 After this process is completed, the master will reboot.
 You can logon with root and the password open.local.box